BenOvermyer/benovermyer.com/content/rpg/vox-draconis-ksf.md

 - Complex math sucks
 - Choices are awesome
 - Stories give meaning to rules
+- "Nothing happens" feels awful

 You can download the work-in-progress rules here: [Vox Draconis: Kingdoms of Stone and Fire PDF](https://files.benovermyer.com/rpgs/vox-draconis-ksf.pdf)

 This document is updated periodically as I work on it more.
-It was last updated September 11, 2022.
+It was last updated July 30, 2024.